ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-   You have learned how to implement mobile application with Xamarin Forms.
+   You have learned how to implement desktop applications with WinUI 3.
 You might be interested in learning how to use web technologies for creating cross-platform desktop apps.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/laptops-and-desktops/electron"